West Bank: EU could sanction violent Israeli settlers – DW – 12/12/2023

 The European Union will draw up proposals to sanction Israeli settlers perpetrating violence against Palestinians in the occupied West Bank in line with a recent initiative in the United States, the bloc's top diplomat said on Monday.

-Violence has surged there ever since the October 7 terrorist attacks by the militant Islamist Palestinian group Hamas in southern Israel that killed 1,200 people.
-The retaliatory Israeli military campaign has now killed over 18,000 people in Gaza, according to the Hamas-run Health Ministry.
+Violence has surged there ever since the October 7 terror attacks by the militant Palestinian group Hamas in southern Israel that killed 1,200 people.
+The retaliatory Israeli military campaign has now killed more than 18,000 people in Gaza, according to the Hamas-run Health Ministry.

-While the world's gaze is largely trained on the humanitarian situation in Gaza, hundreds of Palestinians have also been killed in the West Bank and east Jerusalem in the past two months, according to the UN.
+While the world's gaze has largely been trained on the humanitarian situation in Gaza, hundreds of Palestinians have also been killed in the West Bank and east Jerusalem in the past two months, according to the UN.

-Non-governmental organizations and UN agencies have been warning for weeks of spiralling violence, but even before the war in Gaza, this year had already been a bloody one.
+Nongovernmental organizations and UN agencies have warned for weeks of spiraling violence, but even before the war in Gaza, this year had already been a bloody one.

-Data from the UN Office for the Coordination of Humanitarian Affairs revealed 28 Israelis had died in clashes in the West Bank between January and the end of November this year, most of them Jewish settlers.
+Data from the UN Office for the Coordination of Humanitarian Affairs shows 28 Israelis have been killed in clashes in the West Bank between January and the end of November this year, most of them Jewish settlers.

 Of the 464 Palestinians killed in the West Bank this year, 265 were killed since October 7, Hastings noted in a written statement.
 "At least three killed were disabled," she wrote, "and at least 1,000 people have been forcibly displaced from their land citing settler violence and the inability to access their land."